mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 *SANSCreateWavelengthAndPixelAdjustment*
 -------------------------------------------

+The :ref:`SANSCreateWavelengthAndPixelAdjustment <algm-SANSCreateWavelengthAndPixelAdjustment>`
-The *SANSCreateWavelengthAndPixelAdjustment* algorithm combines the output of the *SANSCalculateTransmission* algorithm, the output of the *SANSNormalizeToMonitor* algorithm and flood and direct files to produce the correction workspaces which are required for *SANSConvertToQ*.
+algorithm combines the output of the :ref:`SANSCalculateTransmission <algm-SANSCalculateTransmission>` algorithm, the output of the :ref:`SANSNormalizeToMonitor <algm-SANSNormalizeToMonitor>` algorithm and flood and direct files to produce the correction workspaces which are required for :ref:`SANSConvertToQ <algm-SANSConvertToQ>`.

 The sub-steps of the algorithm are:

 1. Create the wavelength-adjustment workspace.
 The sub-steps are:

    a.
-Load the calculate-transmission workspace
+Get the calculate-transmission workspace from the input
    b.
 Get the normalization-to-monitor workspace from the input
    c.
 Load the wavelength-adjustment file using :ref:`LoadRKH <algm-LoadRKH>`
    d.
 Provide all of the above workspaces with the same binning using :ref:`Rebin <algm-Rebin>`